hvanderheyden/APOGEE_nanopore_metabarcoding/Version_04_in_progress/README.md

 APOGEE V04 is an enhanced version of V03 with advanced LCA (Lowest Common Ancestor) filtering and OTU collapsing functionality.

 ### Major Changes from V03:
-- **Advanced LCA Filtering**: Replaces simple confidence-based filtering with sophisticated LCA strategies (strict, majority-rule, weighted)
+- **Advanced LCA Filtering**: Replaces simple confidence-based filtering with LCA strategies (strict, majority-rule, weighted, and boostrap)
 - **OTU Collapsing & Species Summary**: New step to collapse OTU by complete taxonomic classification and generate species-level abundance tables
-- **Bug Fix**: Resolves OTU ID collision where collapsed OTU are now prefixed as COTU_ (distinct from filtered OTU_)
-- **Improved Taxonomy Resolution**: Multiple strategies for handling taxonomic conflicts in read assignments

 The pipeline takes Nanopore fastq files (post-basecalling) and processes them into species-level abundance tables ready for import into R or other statistical analysis software.